-▶ NOTE If you click the Edit Set button at the bottom of the tab, the Variable Set Editor opens.
+- NOTE If you preview a topic, the variable definition associated with the primary target is displayed. - NOTE If you click the Edit Set button at the bottom of the tab, the Variable Set Editor opens.
 When you use that editor, you are editing variables for all targets, not those for a specific target or snippet.